 No, Students need to choose a company/service and organize shipping themselves.

 Yes.
-You can ship your things from different addresses if the waybills show your name as both the sender and recipient.
+You may ship your household items from different addresses as long as the waybills show your name as both the sender and recipient.

 There are expressway buses from the airport to OIST.
 Please see details here.

 In case of an exceptional case, you will be notified ahead of time.

 Yes, you could.

 (Relocation and flight) Although relocation support (Flight, Transfer allowance, and Relocation expenses) will be provided only for your spouse and child(ren), we could arrange a flight, hotel, and other necessary things for relocation if you wish. *The cost will be charged on you.

 You could arrange everything including you and your family by yourself and get reimbursement only for you later.
 If you arrange by yourself, there are some conditions you need to meet to get reimbursed, so please contact Student Support team.

 (Visa) Please note that if your family members are non-Japanese, they need to have a valid Japanese visa to enter Japan.
 Only spouses and children are able to apply for a "Dependent" visa.
 Other members, such as parents/siblings are able to apply for a "Short-stay" visa.
 About acquiring a "Short-stay" visa please consult with the nearest Japanese Embassy/Consulate for procedures and documents.